guillaumek/DoctrineCouchODMModule/README.md

      ```php
      'DoctrineModule',
-     'DoctrineMongoODMModule',
+     'DoctrineCouchDBODMModule',
      ```

-  6. copy `vendor/doctrine/doctrine-mongo-odm-module/config/module.doctrine-mongo-odm.local.php.dist` into your application's
+  6. copy `vendor/doctrine/doctrine-couchdb-odm-module/config/module.doctrine-mongo-odm.local.php.dist` into your application's
-     `config/autoload` directory, rename it to `module.doctrine-mongo-odm.local.php` and make the appropriate changes.
+     `config/autoload` directory, rename it to `module.doctrine-couchdb-odm.local.php` and make the appropriate changes.
      With this config file you can configure your mongo connection, add extra annotations to register, add subscribers to the event manager, add filters to the filter collection, and drivers to the driver chain.

-  7. create directory `my/project/directory/data/DoctrineMongoODMModule/Proxy` and
+  7. create directory `my/project/directory/data/DoctrineCouchDBODMModule/Proxy` and
-     `my/project/directory/data/DoctrineMongoODMModule/Hydrators` and make sure your application has write access to it.
+     `my/project/directory/data/DoctrineCouchDBODMModule/Hydrators` and make sure your application has write access to it.

 ## Usage